Sunshine State Conference women's basketball tournament

 The Sunshine State Conference women's basketball tournament is the annual conference women's basketball championship tournament for the NCAA Division II Sunshine State Conference.
 The tournament has been held annually since 1982.
 It is a single-elimination tournament and seeding is based on regular season records.

 The tournament champion receives the conference's automatic bid to the NCAA Women's Division II Basketball Championship.

-Florida Southern have the most titles, with twelve.
+Florida Southern have been the most successful program, with twelve titles.